csxmli2016/MARCONet/README.md

 ```
 # Parameters:
 -i: LR path, default: ./Testsets/LQs
--o: save path, default: None will automatically make the save dir with the format of '[LR path]_TIME_MARCONet'
+-o: save path, default: None will automatically make the saving dir with the format of '[LR path]_TIME_MARCONet'
 ```

 ### Some restoration results on real-world LR text segments (From top to bottom: LR input, bounding box, SR result, and structure prior image)